 Once you have logged in, you'll want to create a New site from Git.
-From there, log in with your git account, and select the appropriate repo.
+From there, log in with your git account, and select the appropriate repository.

 Now that we've set the configurations, we can go ahead and deploy the site.
 This may take a bit of time, depending on how much data is within your store.
 Starting from scratch, it took us anywhere from 3 to 5 minutes to get the site deployed.
 If the deployment stalls or you encounter a network issue during your deployment attempt, wait a few minutes before trying again.